Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 Vibration sensor 1;

-Use a simple op-amp amplifier as in the first circuit followed by a double diode rectifier and a negative current bleed from a negative supply.
+Use a simple op-amp amplifier as in the first circuit, followed by a double diode voltage-doubling rectifier and a negative current bleed from a negative supply.
+Circuit AL-0016-4d, (4) not used functions above.

 Fit a second double diode to partly correct the large errors introduced by the variable diode voltage drop.
 This will need a current source resistor bleeding current from an appropriate supply.

-Use a simple op-amp amplifier as in the first circuit followed by a double diode rectifier and a negative current bleed from a negative supply.
+Use a simple op-amp amplifier as in the first circuit, followed by a double diode voltage-doubling rectifier and a negative current bleed from a negative supply.
+Circuit AL-0016-4d, (4) not used functions above.

 Fit a second double diode to partly correct the large errors introduced by the variable diode voltage drop.
 This will need a current source resistor bleeding current from an appropriate supply.